 EXPLORE NICARAGUA & COSTA RICA!

 The program includes academic field trips to different locations within Costa Rica and Nicaragua.
-In the previous semesters, students have taken a trip to the capitol, San Jose!
+Exact destinations may vary.

 HOW TO APPLY: